Multi-dimensional state space collapse in non-complete resource pooling scenarios: Alternative proofs of the main results

-Since some of the segments, i.e., $(Q^j \mid \boldsymbol{T} )_{j\notin \text{CR}(\boldsymbol{T})}$, will vanish after scaling, the number of jobs of the types $T_1,\dots,T_j$ in that segment will also vanish.
-For the number of jobs of the various types in the remaining segments, we can show the following convergence results.
+Since some of the segments, i.e., $(Q^j \mid \boldsymbol{T} )_{j\notin \text{CR}(\boldsymbol{T})}$, will vanish after scaling, the numbers of jobs of the types $T_1,\dots,T_j$ in that segment will also vanish.
+For the numbers of jobs of the various types in the remaining segments, we can show the following convergence results.

 \begin{lemma}[Convergence - job types in a segment] Let $\boldsymbol{T}\in\mathcal{N}_k$ for some $k=0,1,\dots,K$ and $j=1,\dots,|\boldsymbol{T}|$, then

 as $\lambda\uparrow\lambda^*$, for $i=1,\dots,j$ where $U$ denotes a unit-mean exponential random variable. \end{lemma}